ciencia/mediawiki-extensions-StubUserWikiAuth/README.md

 ## Features not supported

- - It doesn't write any on-wiki log to see what users were successfully logged-in and imported.
+ - It doesn't write any on-wiki log to see which users were successfully logged-in and imported.
 You can, however, set up a log as described above.
  - Also, there's no public flag or indication about a user being imported.
-   Nobody can know (unless looking at the database or server logs) if a user was imported unless the user make edits on their account.
+   Nobody can know (unless looking at the database or server logs) if a user was imported unless the user make edits under their account.
  - It doesn't import the watchlist.
-Large watchlists may be problematic, and it's easy for an user to edit his/her watchlist in raw on both wikis to copy & paste it on the new wiki.
+Large watchlists may be problematic, and it's easy for a user to edit his/her watchlist in raw on both wikis to copy & paste it on the new wiki.